 Thus, ₹75,240 would be credited to your account post deduction.

-When redeeming units from a SIP, the exit load in mutual funds applies individually to each SIP instalment.
+When redeeming SIP units, the exit load in mutual funds applies separately to each SIP installment.
 Each instalment has its own holding period, and the load is charged based on whether that period has been met.

 You began a SIP of ₹5,000 per month in March 2025 in a mutual fund with a 1% exit load applicable for withdrawals within 12 months.
 By November 2025, you’ve invested for 9 months (₹45,000 total), and the investment value has grown to ₹50,400.